ais1209/GettingCleaningDataProject/CodeBook.md

 7. A new subset was created from the data set at step 6, by applying `ddply` to calculate the mean values for each activity and subject.
 The resulting data set had 180 rows and 81 columns.
 Since there were 30 subjects, each performing 6 activities, 180 = 30 x 6 is the correct number of rows.

 8. Variable names were cleaned up: names were changed to lower case and the non-character "()" was removed to comply with the rules for naming variables in a tidy data set.
-The "-" character was left in for readability, as names such as `tbodygyrojerkmagmean` may be difficult to comprehend.
+The "-" was left in for readability; names such as `tbodygyrojerkmagmean` may be difficult to comprehend.

 9. The tidy data set was checked for presence of duplicate variables.